Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Introduction

 Statistical inference for \HR{} graphical models is limited so far to the simple structures of trees and block graphs \citep{engelke2020a, asenova2021extremes}.
 The parameter matrix $\Gamma$ is then additive on the graph and the maximum likelihood estimator is an explicit combination of the bivariate estimators on the edges.
 Since block graphs lack flexibility for general applications, several discussion contributions of \cite{engelke2020} have emphasized the need for estimators suitable for more general graphs.

 In this paper, we obtain new theoretical results on \HR{} distributions that answer the two open questions above and enable statistical inference on extremal graphical models on decomposable and non-decomposable graphs.
-We first introduce the \HR{} precision matrix $\Theta \in \Rdd$ as $\Theta_{ij} = \Theta\k_{ij}$ for some $k \neq i, j$, a definition which---surprisingly---is independent of the particular choice of $k \in V$.
+Our main contributions are threefold.
+Firstly, in \cref{sec:HrPrecisionMatrix}, we introduce the \HR{} precision matrix $\Theta \in \Rdd$ as $\Theta_{ij} = \Theta\k_{ij}$ for some $k \neq i, j$, a definition which---surprisingly---is independent of the particular choice of $k \in V$.
 This positive semi-definite matrix indeed reflects the sparsity of the extremal graph by zero off-diagonal entries.
 We give several characterizations of this matrix, one of them as the Moore--Penrose inverse of a projection of the parameter matrix $\Gamma$.

+Secondly, we study how a \HR{} distribution on a given, general graph $G=(V,E)$ and fixed marginal distributions on the edges of the graph can be constructed.
+Thanks to the new \HR{} precision matrix, this task can be framed as a matrix completion problem, which aims to find a conditionally negative definite variogram matrix $\Gamma$ that has specified values $\Gamma_{ij}$ in the entries corresponding to the edges $(i,j) \in E$ of graph $G$ and whose precision matrix $\Theta$ has zeros in the remaining entries, i.e., $\Theta_{ij} = 0$ for $(i,j) \notin E$.
+A concrete example in dimension $d=4$ for the graph in \autoref{subfig:exampleBlock} is

+where the completion problem corresponds to finding the entries with $\undefined$.
+In \cref{sec:completion}, we show that such a completion exists and is unique.
+Our results can be seen as a semi-definite extension of matrix completion problems for the covariance matrix of Gaussian distributions studied in \cite{speedKivery1986} and \cite{bakonyi2011}.